The Zero Waste Committee is focused on issues related to the waste stream.

 Our main goals are to explore ways to reduce the large percentage of our trash that gets sent to landfills, and to encourage City residents to adopt some easy and innovative ways to minimize household waste.

 Waste has a significant impact on the environment.
 Consider the following facts:

 - Each individual in the U.S. produces more than 4 pounds of waste a day.
-That amounts to 254 tons a year for our entire population.
+That amounts to 254 million tons a year for our entire population.

 - There are more than 2,000 active landfills in the U.S. that leak toxins into the surrounding environment and produce the greenhouse gas methane.

 - Transporting garbage long distances (an increasing need) uses an enormous amount of energy and creates pollution.

 There are simple things we all can do to make a difference: